brianglass/anastasis/files/sun5mc.md

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; color: red; mso-bidi-font-weight: bold; mso-bidi-font-style: italic">The Typika and the Beatitudes.</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**8.** ** The Thief on the cross, believing you to be God, O Christ, confessed you sincerely from his heart, crying, Â‘Remember me, Lord, in your kingdom!Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**8.** ** The Thief on the cross, believing you to be God, O Christ, confessed you sincerely from his heart, crying, ‘Remember me, Lord, in your kingdom!’</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**7.** ** Let us in harmony praise as Saviour and Master him who flowered with life for our race on the tree of the Cross, and withered up the curse that came from the tree.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**6.** ** By your death, O Christ, you destroyed the power of death, and raised up those who were dead from every age, who praise you as the true God and our Saviour.</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**5. ** The holy women, as they came to your grave, were seeking to anoint you, the Giver of life, and an Angel appeared to them crying, Â‘The Lord has risen!Â’**</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**5. ** The holy women, as they came to your grave, were seeking to anoint you, the Giver of life, and an Angel appeared to them crying, ‘The Lord has risen!’**</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**4. ** When you were crucified, O Christ, between two condemned thieves, the one blaspheming you was justly condemned, but the other, confessing you, dwelt in Paradise.**</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**3.** ** The holy women as they came to the choir of Apostles cried out, Â‘Christ has risen!
-Let us worship him as Master and CreatorÂ’.</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">**3.** ** The holy women as they came to the choir of Apostles cried out, ‘Christ has risen!
+Let us worship him as Master and Creator’.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">Glory.</span>